port-labs/port-docs/docs/exporters/github-exporter/exporting-issues.md

 </details>

-You have to place the `port-app-config.yml` inside the `.github` folder or within the `.github-private` repository in the root directory to apply it for the whole organization.
+You have to place the `port-app-config.yml` inside the `.github` folder or within the `.github-private` repository in the root directory to apply it for the whole organization:

 <details>